-If, for example, you sell a large capital asset for a gain and receive a large chunk of money, plan to put a portion of your gain in your tax reserve account, or make an extra payment to the IRS.
-That way you’ll know you’ve got your taxes covered.
+If, for example, you sell a large capital asset for a gain and receive a large chunk of money, plan to put a portion of your gain in your tax reserve account or make an extra payment to the IRS.
+That way, you’ll know you’ve got your taxes covered.

 On the other hand, if you make less money during the year or have more deductions than you expected, you can always decrease the amount you pay each quarter.